Phil-Slater/EVandChill-client/README.md

 ## Purpose of the app:

-Allows users to find electric vehicle charging stations nearby or along their road trip route by searching for a city/zip code.
+Allows users to find electric vehicle charging stations near their location or along their road trip route by searching for a city/zip code.
 Because of the time involved with charging an electric vehicle, our app also provides recommendations for nearby food, entertainment, and stores.

 ## How to use: